tomwhartung/idMyGadget/README.txt

 	tar -xvf wurfl-php-a.b.c.d.tar
 	rm wurfl-php-a.b.c.d.tar

-Link wurfl-dbapi-a.b.c.d directory to wurfl-dbapi and copy the example configuration file:
+Link wurfl-dbapi-a.b.c.d directory to the generic directory name wurfl-dbapi.
+This allows for easily upgrading to a new version, then possibly backing out of the upgrade, by simply changing the
+link:
 	ln -s wurfl-dbapi-a.b.c.d wurfl-dbapi

+Copy the example configuration file:
 	cp TeraWurflConfig.php.example TeraWurflConfig.php

-For full information about all options for installing and initializing the Tera-Wurfl database, refer to the Tera-Wurfl/wurfl-dbapi/README.txt file.
+For complete information about all options for installing and initializing the Tera-Wurfl database, refer to the Tera-Wurfl/wurfl-dbapi/README.txt file.

 *******************************************************************
 The following db setup instructions use MySql and the other default